Nutrition for Schools

 Need more information?
 A Registered Dietitian from York Region Public Health can provide more information on how BrightBites can transform your school – one bite at a time!
 For more information, contact [email protected]

-Student Nutrition Programs – Food for Learning
+Student Nutrition Programs

 Student Nutrition Programs (SNPs) provide nutritious breakfasts, morning meals, and snacks to students in elementary and secondary schools.
 Universal and inclusive SNPs support student learning, growth and development, and overall physical and mental well-being.
 SNPs also promote a sense of community by bringing people together to ensure all students are well-nourished.
+Read the Nutrition Guideline Resource for Student Nutrition Programs in York Region for information on providing nutritious foods in Student Nutrition Programs.
+For more information and resources, visit foodforlearning.com

 To request support with starting or enhancing a Student Nutrition Program, implementing the Student Nutrition Program Nutrition Guidelines, choosing nutritious foods, and/or menu planning, please contact @email.
-For more Student Nutrition Program-related information and resources, visit foodforlearning.com

 Food Literacy and Cooking Programs

-York Region Public Health provides training for leaders (volunteers, educators and/or school community members) to run the program during the school day to support the curriculum, or after school.
+York Region Public Health provides training for leaders (educators and/or school community members) who wish to run the program at their school.
+The following material will be covered in the You’re the Chef leader training:

 - Food safety

-- Food skill demonstrations and practice
+- Food skill demonstrations and knife skills

 - Enjoying and sharing prepared recipes together